junssekut/TicketSentry/docs/installation.md

 ```bash
 python run.py --help
 ```
-You should see the help message for the SAT-Miner tool.
+You should see the help message for the TicketSentry tool.